-If a Vessel is rejected by Valero or the designated Shore Facilities receiving or delivering the Cargo, Vessel Party must nominate a suitable substitute Vessel within twenty-four (24) hours of such rejection for acceptance by Valero and such Shore Facilities.
+If a Vessel is rejected by Valero or the designated Shore Facilities, Vessel Party must nominate a suitable substitute Vessel within twenty-four (24) hours of such rejection for acceptance by Valero and such Shore Facilities.
 If Vessel Party fails to nominate a suitable substitute Vessel, then Valero has the right to terminate the Agreement for cause.